Application monitoring tips you need to know

 How to do it

-- From the New Relic APM menu bar, select Applications > (selected app) > Reports.
+- From the APM menu bar, select Applications > (select an app) > Reports.

 - Select the report you'd like to see.